 When a scarred or inflamed blood vein gets nicked with a free radical—the cousin of nitric oxide who went to the dark side—your immune system swoops in and patches the damage.
-If free radicals cause enough damage, the scarred area overflows with immune cells and blows up (literally, it’s called a thrombus) resulting in clogged arteries, a heart attack, or even a stroke.
+If free radicals cause enough damage, the scarred area overflows with immune cells and blows up (literally, it’s called a thrombus) resulting in serious heart disease.

 Enter: nitrates.
 Their well-known effect of relaxing blood vessel walls helps prevent those immune cells from latching on.

 In addition, don’t forget about the other antioxidants like vitamin E and phytochemicals found with natural nitrates that fight inflammation.
 Plus, nitric oxide is antioxidant in itself and can act like a hormone to reduce inflammatory processes.

 Nitrates can fight inflammation once it begins in the artery, as well as help lower the chronic oxidative stress in the first place, making them unsung heroes in the fight against inflammation.

 4. Brain health, short term and long